 How do I know if the power ratings on a subwoofer and amplifier are true?

-You’ll usually match your subwoofer to an amplifier with a similar power rating, but in real world terms these figures can be the most misleading and misunderstood specification you’ll find.
+You’ll usually match your sub to an amplifier with a similar power rating.
+In real world terms, these figures can be the most misleading and misunderstood specification you’ll find.
 Trying to decipher what is real and what is printed to make a product look good is one of the most common problems in audio.
 Even the accepted term RMS, which stands for root mean square, can be misleading.

 When it comes to the true power figure for an amplifier, the equation you need to know is Power (Watts) is equal to voltage (Volts) times Current (Amps).
 If you’re working with a car system (12 Volts) and your amp is rated at 2,000watts RMS it will need around 160amps of current.
 A lot more than most cars can deliver.

 With speakers, including subwoofers, the ratings almost seem arbitrary and in some cases just plain made up.
-It’s tricky to specify power for a subwoofer though, since music is dynamic, and different enclosures can impact the performance of a speaker.
+It’s tricky to specify power for a subwoofer though.
+Music is dynamic, and different enclosures can impact the performance of a speaker.
 The best any manufacturer can really do is give a guideline as to what amount of power might be the best for most applications.
 Smaller subwoofers may need a bit less power, while some of the larger monsters may need more.